NOAA-OWP/ngen/README.md

 ## Usage

 To run the *ngen* engine, the following command line positional arguments are supported:
-- `catchment_data_path` -- path to catchment data geojson input file.
+- _catchment_data_path_ -- path to catchment data geojson input file.
-- `catchment subset ids` -- list of comma separated ids (NO SPACES!!!) to subset the catchment data, i.e. 'cat-0,cat-1'
+- _catchment subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the catchment data, i.e. 'cat-0,cat-1'
-- `nexus_data_path` -- path to nexus data geojson input file
+- _nexus_data_path_ -- path to nexus data geojson input file
-- `nexus subset ids` -- list of comma separated ids (NO SPACES!!!) to subset the nexus data, i.e. 'nex-0,nex-1'
+- _nexus subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the nexus data, i.e. 'nex-0,nex-1'
-- `realization_config_path` -- path to json configuration file for realization/formulations associated with the hydrofabric inputs.
+- _realization_config_path_ -- path to json configuration file for realization/formulations associated with the hydrofabric inputs
+- _partition_config_path_ -- path to the partition json config file, when using the driver with [distributed processing](doc/DISTRIBUTED_PROCESSING.md).
+- `--subdivided-hydrofabric` -- an explicit, optional flag, when using the driver with [distributed processing](doc/DISTRIBUTED_PROCESSING.md), to indicate to the driver processes that they should operate on process-specific subdivided hydrofabric files.

 An example of a complete invocation to run a subset of a hydrofabric.
 If the realization configuration doesn't contain catchment definitions for the subset keys provided, the default `global` configuration is used.
 Alternatively, if the realization configuration contains definitions that are not in the subset (or hydrofabric) keys, then a warning is produced and the formulation isn't created.
 `./cmake-build-debug/ngen ./data/catchment_data.geojson "cat-27,cat-52" ./data/nexus_data.geojson "nex-26,nex-34" ./data/example_realization_config.json`

 To simulate every catchment in the input hydrofabric, leave the subset lists empty, i.e.:
 `ngen ./data/catchment_data.geojson "" ./data/nexus_data.geojson "" ./data/refactored_example_realization_config.json`

+Examples specific to running with with distributed processing can be found [here](doc/DISTRIBUTED_PROCESSING.md#examples).

 ## How to test the software